ghowland/ddd/README.md

 It can be used for validation as well as population.

+DDD is not meant to be able to model any data possible, but it can model many formats of data with very simple descriptions.

 # Data Types

 There are 4 types of data in DDD: